 What is Grass-Fed Beef?

 By and large, grazing on grass is a far more natural way for cows to eat.
-It tends to keep them healthier and more comfortable as a result.
+A grass diet tends to keep cattle healthier and more comfortable as a result.
 Because of this, grass-fed beef tends to be a more natural choice, among a few other advantages.
 Compared to grain-fed beef, for example, grass-fed beef usually has less fat, including less monounsaturated fat, fewer calories, and higher amounts of nutrients like Vitamin A and Vitamin E as well as Omega 3 fatty acids.
 On the other hand, the lower fat content of grass-fed beef means it becomes tough more easily and requires greater care during cooking.
 Below are some of the pros and cons of grass-fed beef.

 Pros of Grass-Fed Beef